Up to list of GNU SETL manuals

 For details on other environment variables, see the references cited under cpp-option.

-The setltran command takes SETL programs and compiles them into a simple assembly-like language that can be read by the GNU SETL virtual machine (setl) or by clients such as Zhiqing Liu's Lazy SETL Debugger.
+The setltran command takes SETL programs and compiles them into a simple assembly-like language that the setl command can interpret as GNU SETL Virtual Machine code.

 In the GNU SETL system, setltran is usually run automatically by the setl command and seldom directly.

-This is typical output of the command ‘setltran --help’:
+This is the output of the command ‘setltran --help:

 GNU SETL programming language translator (compiler)